huitema/draft-huitema-ccwg-bbr-realtime/draft-huitema-ccwg-bbr-realtime.md

   data of various priority levels
 * Detected suspension, during which no more data is sent
-* Resumption, during which the sender using BBR progressively ramps up the sending rate and dequeues the frames stuck in applcation queues, in order of priority
+* Resumption, during which the sender using BBR progressively ramps up the sending rate and dequeues the frames stuck in application queues, in order of priority
 * and back to normal state, when the application queues are emptied rapidly.

 The queuing happens in the "undetected suspension" state, which currently lasts one PTO,